 The SFCC Page Designer Cartridge embeds a compact version of the Cloudinary Media Library within each image and video component.
-You can access almost all of the same functionality that is available in the full Media Library in your account console.
+You can access almost all of the same functionality that's available in the full Media Library in your Cloudinary Console.
 The Media Library opens when you click Choose Image or Choose Video in the Cloudinary Image or Video Component panel, or by clicking the folder icon if you have already selected your image or video, as shown here:

 The Advanced Search feature lets you search by filters such as tags, metadata, format, orientation, resolution, or (if supported for your account), even by image analysis characteristics, such as prominent colors, presence of faces, or image location.

 For more details, see Advanced Search in the Digital Asset Management guide.

 Collections are ad-hoc groupings of assets.
 Assets can be added to and from collections without affecting or moving the asset itself, and assets can be included in multiple collections.
 You can create your own collections (assuming you have the required permissions) or other Cloudinary users can share collections with you.
 You can also share collections with external stakeholders by sending a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.